calclavia/Voltz-Mod-Pack/README.md

 ## Voltz Mod Pack
-Voltz/Ampz is a mod pack that consists of various Universal Electricity mods introducing a realistic and technical aspect into Minecraft.
+Voltz/Ampz is a mod pack that consists of various Universal Electricity mods introducing a realistic and unique experience into Minecraft.
 Build large reactors and burn your enemies with missiles; create contraptions with force fields and machinery!
-The pack will be sure to bring exciting new possibilities into Minecraft.!
+The pack will be sure to bring exciting new possibilities into Minecraft!
 ### Included Mods:
 * Applied Energistics (AlgorithmX2)
 * Atomic Science (Calclavia)